-- 1. Individuals identified by the CNRC research faculty as potential fellows may apply directly by the process outlined below (Application A [internal to BCM including clinical fellows] or B [external to BCM]). - 2.
-For fellows already under the auspices of another department or program at BCM, the applicant must also forward a copy of their training program folder to the CNRC Postdoctoral Program Committee. - 3.
-Those who inquire to the Director of the program about postdoctoral research opportunities are provided a description of the program, including an overview of the research interests of each member of the faculty.
+- 1. Individuals identified by the CNRC research faculty as potential fellows may apply directly by the process outlined below: - a.
+Application A: internal to BCM including clinical fellows, - b.
+Application B: external to BCM and applying for CNRC funded fellowship, - c, Application C: external to BCM and applying for Investigator-funded training. - For fellows already under the auspices of another department or program at BCM, the applicant must also forward a copy of their training program folder to the CNRC Postdoctoral Program Committee. - 3.
+Those who inquire to the Director of the program about postdoctoral research opportunities are provided a description of the program.
 The applicant must go to the CNRC website to identify potential mentors and then should contact the faculty member(s) working in his or her areas of interest, providing them a letter of interest and their curriculum vitae.
 In some cases, the Director may recommend contacting particular mentors.
-It will be up to the applicant and potential mentor to define their mutual interest and develop an application packet to be considered by the program committee (Application B).
+It will be up to the applicant and potential mentor to define their mutual interest and develop an application packet to be considered by the program committee.